yhl1010/M2F2-Net/README.md

 - pip install mmcv-full==1.3.16 -f https://download.openmmlab.com/mmcv/dist/cu110/torch1.7.0/index.html

 ## Pretrained Models
-The pretrained models of our OFF-Net trained on ORFD dataset can be download from [here](https://pan.baidu.com/s/1_Mb8jx8KoR9n11M_lfm4cg)(Extract code：djbv)
+The pretrained models of our M2F2-Net trained on ORFD dataset can be download from [here](https://pan.baidu.com/s/1_Mb8jx8KoR9n11M_lfm4cg)(Extract code：djbv)

 ## Datasets
 The ORFD dataset we used can be found at [ORFD](https://github.com/chaytonmin/Off-Road-Freespace-Detection).
 Extract and organize as follows: